EJSRobinson/ME40343-2021-Elliot-Robinson/README.md

 ## Use of Globals

 Globals are used throughout the code base.
 Most function use the same base properties, i.e. fixed geometry, air properties and mathemtical settings.
-As such, passing all these through the later of function as 'variables' is messy and not clear as these value do not truely vary.
-As such, to mitigate this, all fixed properties are defined in global.m.
-Use global.m to edit base properties of the system.
+As such, passing all these through the layers of function as 'variables' is messy and not clear as these values do not truely vary.
+As such, to mitigate this, all fixed properties are defined in globals.m.
+Use globals.m to edit base properties of the system.

 **Ensure:**

-- **global.m is run before any optimisation work**
+- **globals.m is run before any optimisation work**
-- **global.m is run after any changes to global.m have been made**
+- **globals.m is run after any changes to global.m have been made**

 Using globals in this manner has also be done to allow the user to easilly change properties in a single location, without having to go though and change the definition of a property in many different files.
 This allows for rapid comparison of different run states, especilly useful when finding optimal relaxation factors, distance steps and time steps.